 Hang your next piece of wallpaper, making sure that you match the pattern exactly.
 Wipe off any excess paste from the paper with a damp sponge as you go along and lightly seal the matching edges with a seam roller after hanging each new piece.

-Finally, be sure to think about the following details: If the wallpaper you have chosen has a large pattern repeat, be sure to allow extra length when cutting so that you don't have a problem matching up seams perfectly.
+If the wallpaper you have chosen has a large pattern repeat, be sure to allow extra length when cutting so that you don't have a problem matching up seams perfectly.

 For particularly uneven walls, it's worthwhile putting up lining paper first.
 This will create a far smoother and, ultimately, more stylish finish.